open2c/cooler/docs/schema_current.rst

 Essential key-value properties are stored as root-level HDF5 attributes.
 A specific bucket called ``metadata`` is reserved for arbitrary JSON-compatible user metadata.

-We store all scalar string attributes as unicode text, including JSON-encoded strings.
+All scalar string attributes, including serialized JSON, must be stored as variable-length UTF-8 encoded strings [*]_.

 ::